Planning for Change - reshaping council services in Midlothian

 How to get involved

 We're encouraging everyone to have their say.
-We are speaking to community councils and other local groups, our partners, residents, service users, our employees and trades unions, to let them know why we are having to change, and to get their views on our plans for change.
+We've spoken to community councils and other local groups, our partners, residents, service users, our employees and trades unions, to let them know why we are having to change, and to get their views on our plans for change.

 What are the priorities for your community?